The Cost of SSL Certificates: What to Expect

 What Is an SSL Certificate and Why Do You Need One?

-An SSL certificate encrypts the data exchanged between a user’s browser and your website, ensuring sensitive information like passwords, credit card details, and personal data remain secure.
+An SSL certificate encrypts the data exchanged between a user’s browser and your website, ensuring sensitive information like passwords, credit card details, and personal data remains secure.
 Beyond security, SSL certificates also play a significant role in:

 - SEO Rankings: Google prioritizes HTTPS websites in search results, giving you an edge over competitors without SSL.